Return-to-work process and your responsibilities

 Workers, employers, health-care providers and the WCB all have a role to play in the recovery and return-to-work process following a work injury.

-Please note: Conversations with the WCB are summarized and recorded in each injured worker’s file.
+Please note: Conversations with the WCB are summarized and recorded in each worker’s file.

 Duties of worker